sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 With this approach, there is no redundant vrf info configured with an interface where multiple IP addresses are configured.

 Logically IP address configuration must be processed after interface binding to vrf is processed.
 In intfmgrd/intfOrch process intf-bind-vrf event must be handled before IP address event.
-So interface-name entry in config_db.json is necessary even user doesn't use VRF feature. e.g. `"Ethernet2":{}` in the above example configuration.
-For version upgrade compatibility we need to add a script, this script will convert old config_db.json to new config_db.json at bootup, then the new config_db.json would contain the interface-name entry for interfaces associated in the global VRF table.
+So interface-name entry in config_db.json is necessary even though user doesn't use VRF feature. e.g. `"Ethernet2":{}` in the above example configuration.
+For version upgrade compatibility we need to add a script, this script will convert old config_db.json to new config_db.json at bootup automatically, then the new config_db.json would contain the interface-name entry for interfaces associated in the global VRF table.

 ### Change redirect syntax in acl_rule_table of configdb